Emurgo/yoroi-graphql-migration-backend/README.md

 ## Purpose of this project

-This backend allows you to migrate to using cardano-graphql under the hood while maintaining the same API you would have gotten from EMURGO's backend-service V2 API (a "drop-in" replacement).
-This makes eases the transition to eventually calling GraphQL directly.
+This provides an API useful to light wallets for Cardano.

+For some endpoints, we use SQL queries directly (either because they aren't possible in GraphQL or because we need the performance of raw SQL queries)

+However, we initially wanted every query to be in GraphQL so that any project using yoroi-graphql-migration-backend can use our REST API as a intermediate step to running GraphQL queries directly.

 # Requirements